The Curriculum at the Federation of Liss Infant and Junior Schools

 - Understanding the World

 A Foundation Stage Profile is completed throughout the reception year and shared with parents.

 Year 1 and 2.
 Years 3 - 6.

 The core subjects are: English, Mathematics and Science

 The foundation subjects are: Art, Computing, Design and Technology, Geography, History, Music, PE and French (KS2).

 The curriculum is delivered in a variety of ways:

 - Independent and self-directed activities

-Lessons are planned to ensure a balance between the introduction of new ideas, skills and knowledge and reinforcement, practise and repetition of previous learning.
+Lessons are planned to ensure a balance between the introduction of new ideas, skills and knowledge and reinforcement, retrieval, practice and repetition of previous learning.

-Homework is used throughout the school to support the children’s schoolwork and learning.
+Home learning is used throughout the schools to support the children’s schoolwork and learning.
 A clear system has been established to help the children organise a set routine.